How Do You Compare and Choose a Medicare Advantage Plan?

 It’s difficult to say what each Medicare Advantage will actually cost out-of-pocket until you know what care and services you will receive.
 A zero-premium plan may sound like the cheapest option, but these plans tend to have higher copayments, deductibles, and out-of-pocket limits than plans that charge a monthly premium.
 To compare Medicare Advantage plans, you must consider all the costs.

-For example, a zero-premium plan with a $6,700 out-of-pocket max may actually cost you more than a plan costing $200 a month with a $3,400 out-of-pocket maximum, especially if you have a health condition that requires a lot of medical care.
+For example, a Medicare Advantage plan with a $0 premium and a $6,700 out-of-pocket maximum spending limit might actually cost you more than a plan costing $200 a month with a $3,000 out-of-pocket maximum, especially if you have a health condition that requires a lot of medical care.
+The premium doesn’t count toward the out-of-pocket maximum limit.

 If you wear eyeglasses or contact lenses, or get regular routine dental care, those optional benefits also offset the overall cost of your Medicare Advantage plan.